Can you spare a few minutes?

 For information about how to apply for a financial order, see How to apply for a financial order without the help of a lawyer.

 Whichever option or combination of options you end up using to sort out your finances when you get divorced, the aim is to produce a detailed document setting out what you have agreed, that both of you are happy with and that can be turned into a court order.

 If or when you make an agreement with your ex about how you are going to sort out your finances when you get divorced, you must turn that agreement into a ‘consent order’ if you want to be able to enforce it.

 A consent order turns an informal agreement into a court order.
 This means that if necessary the court can make sure that what you have agreed actually happens.
 Without a consent order, (or a final order made by the court at a final hearing), it is always possible for either you or your ex to apply to the court for something different to what you originally agreed, even long after you are divorced.
 This is the case unless one of you remarries.

 An informal agreement is just that – informal, not necessarily final and not legally binding on either of you.
 To get a formal agreement – one that is officially recognised by the court – you must get a consent order.

-If you have agreed that you want to share a pension, then you will always have to get a consent order because pensions cannot be shared by private agreement.
+If you have agreed that you want to share a pension, then you will always have to get a consent order that includes an order for the pension to be shared because pensions cannot be shared by private agreement.
 The pension fund manager has to receive an order from the court telling them to share the fund.